Innovative Teaching: Regina E. Herzlinger

 Another way for faculty members to leverage this MOOC might be to sign up and complete it in the role of participant, in preparation for teaching their own courses offline (on campus.)
 The course features several case studies dealing with formulating strategies to penetrate into new markets, and completing this course will give faculty members a sense of interesting topics and examples as they design their own courses.
 While it may not be possible to enroll in the project-based learning track when the course is not actively running online, it is still possible to access all of the archived contents from the most recent edition of the course.

-Last but not least, Prof. Herzlinger’s course is an important source of inspiration for faculty members creating their own online courses in any subject area within business administration, whether in a MOOC, or in a degree program like the one we described in another interview with Associate Professor Pinar Ozcan in this series, available at this link.
+Last but not least, Prof. Herzlinger’s course is an important source of inspiration for faculty members creating their own online courses in any subject area within business administration, whether in a MOOC, or in a degree program.
 “Innovating in Healthcare” contains many innovative design features in order to keep participants’ engagement high.
-It’s worth learning from it, especially for junior faculty members who can expect to get involved in online education at some point in the future.
+It’s worth learning from it, especially for younger faculty members who can expect to be involved in online education at some point in the future.